Joe Burrow Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Recent Performances

-- In last week's outing against the Lions, Burrow racked up 271 yards while completing 65.5% of his passes, while throwing three touchdowns with one interception.
+- In last week's matchup with the Lions, Burrow completed 65.5% of his passes for 271 yards, while tossing three touchdowns with one interception.

-- He added five carries for 20 yards, averaging four yards per carry.
+- He also tacked on 20 yards on five carries, averaging four yards per attempt without a touchdown.

-- Burrow has racked up 900 passing yards (300.0 per game) and has a 70.7% completion percentage this year (70-of-99) while throwing seven touchdowns and three interceptions over his last three games.
+- Burrow has racked up 900 passing yards (300.0 per game) and has a 70.7% completion percentage (70-for-99) over his last three appearances, tossing seven touchdowns and three interceptions.

-- He's also carried the ball 11 times for 35 yards, averaging 11.7 yards per game.

 Burrow's Cincinnati Teammates